victorbenedict/odin-basic-informational-site/README.md

 ### The Odin Project

-- This project is part of The Odin Project's course: [Project Basic Informational Site](https://www.theodinproject.com/lessons/nodejs-basic-informational-site).
+- This project is part of The Odin Project's NodeJS course: [Project Basic Informational Site](https://www.theodinproject.com/lessons/nodejs-basic-informational-site).
 - [The Odin Project](https://www.theodinproject.com/) is a free and open-source curriculum for learning web development.

 ### Dependencies